mujasoft/readme_consultant/README.md

 ## Features

-- Reviews your `README.md` and gives structured feedback
+- Reviews your `README.md` and gives structured feedback.
-- Uses `Ollama` to run local LLMs like `llama3` so everything is offline
+- Uses `Ollama` to run local LLMs like `llama3` so everything is offline.
-- Can enahnce your README and return a fully rewritten version
+- Able to generate an improved README from your existing one.
-- Intuitive and easy to use
+- Intuitive and easy to use.

 ---